mohammedatary/Advocating-for-2FA/README.md

 ----------------------------------------------------------

 ## [1] Analyze the target :
-we will start from this url https://oup0leb6eit.hackday.fr, it will show coming soon page if we go to robots.txt file , it will show the path of the sitemap as shown in the photo :
+we will start from this url https://oup0leb6eit.hackday.fr, it will show a coming soon page , if we go to robots.txt file , it will show the path of the sitemap as shown in the photo :

 ![Screenshot from 2023-03-19 22-09-42](https://user-images.githubusercontent.com/37233306/226417650-ac667855-c424-4cba-a952-988147636696.png)
-so we will visit the sitemap.xml , note that the path was http://localhost:8080/sitemap.xml don't worry we will not perform any kind of ssrf or lfi here , sitemap.txt will open directly
+so we will visit the sitemap.xml , note that the path was http://localhost:8080/sitemap.xml . but don't worry we will not perform any kind of ssrf or lfi here , sitemap.txt will open directly
 ![Screenshot from 2023-03-19 22-09-58](https://user-images.githubusercontent.com/37233306/226417983-51d7b8f9-e5ec-4163-ba49-d7246947764e.png)
 as shown in the photo , the sitemap.txt file contain two pages rather that the home , login and register we will go to the registration page to register a new user